andraugust/andraugust.github.io/quantum-2.md

 Examples of linear operators include multiplication by $$x$$ and differentiation by $$d/dx$$.

-Hermiticity is a bit more involved to verify.
+Hermiticity is a bit trickier.
 It occurs when

 $$